gitdatgitdat/DAT-User-Account-Automation/README.md

 ## Bulk Active Directory User Creation Script

-A collection of PowerShell scripts to automate user account onboarding and offboarding within Active Directory.
+A PowerShell toolkit for automating user account management in Active Directory.
-These scripts help reduce manual work and ensure consistency when provisioning or deprovisioning accounts.
+Includes onboarding, offboarding, and deletion scripts for both single and bulk users, designed to streamline routine administrative tasks in enterprise or lab environments.

 ---

+## Structure

+- **01 - Onboarding**
+  - `Onboard-Multi-ADUsers.ps1`: Bulk user creation from CSV
+  - `Onboard-Single-ADUser.ps1`: Interactive prompt for single user onboarding
+  - `user.csv`: CSV template for input

+- **02 - Offboarding**
+  - `Offboard-Multi-ADUsers.ps1`: Bulk user offboarding from CSV
+  - `Offboard-Single-ADUser.ps1`: Prompt-based offboarding for a single user
+  - `user.csv`: CSV template for input

+- **03 - Deleting**
+  - `Delete-Multi-ADUsers.ps1`: Bulk deletion via username CSV
+  - `Delete-Single-ADUser.ps1`: Delete one specified user
+  - `Delete-All-ADUsers.ps1`: Wipe all users from one or more OUs (for lab resets)
+  - `user.csv`: CSV template for input

+---

 ## Features

-- Onboarding (Create-ADUsers.ps1)
+### Onboarding

-Bulk-create user accounts from a CSV file.
+- Creates new AD users from a CSV or manual input

-Supports setting attributes like name, username, and department.

-Places users into the appropriate OU.

-Prepares accounts for post-creation setup (e.g., assigning groups).
+- Assigns to OUs based on department
+- Preconfigures account password and username
+- Includes basic error handling for duplicates or missing OUs

-- Offboarding (Offboard-ADUser.ps1)
+### Offboarding

-Disables a specified user account.

-Moves the account to a Disabled Users OU.
+- Disables accounts and moves them to a "Disabled Users" OU

-Exports and removes group memberships (retains a log for reference).
+- Logs and removes group memberships (excluding `Domain Users`)

-Resets the password for security.

-- Single User Removal

-Deletes a single user account by SamAccountName.

-Confirms user existence and prompts before removal.
+- Resets passwords to ensure account is inaccessible
+- Supports single or bulk offboarding with logs

+### Deleting
+- Delete a specific user with confirmation
-- Bulk User Removal
+- Bulk delete users by name from a CSV

-Removes all accounts from specified OUs (e.g., test users).

-Includes confirmation prompt for safety.
+- Clear all users from one or more OUs (for test/lab environments)

 ---

-## Example CSV for Bulk User Creation
+## CSV Examples

+### For `Onboard-Multi-ADUsers.ps1`:
 FirstName,LastName,Department
 Alice,Smith,Admins
 Bob,Jones,Standard
 Charlie,Brown,Service Accounts

+### For `Offboard-Multi-ADUsers.ps1` and `Delete-Multi-ADUsers.ps1`:
+Username
+asmith
+bjones
+cbrown

 ---

 ## Usage

-Ensure RSAT (Active Directory module) is installed.

-Update the CSV path and OU mappings in the script to match your environment.

-Run PowerShell as a domain administrator and run:
+> **Pre-requisite:** Run as a domain administrator with RSAT (Active Directory module) installed.

-- Bulk create users
-.\Create-ADUsers.ps1

-- Offboard user
-.\Offboard-ADUser.ps1

-- Remove single user
-.\Remove-Single-ADUser.ps1 -SamAccountName bjones

-- Bulk remove test users
-.\Clear-Lab-ADUsers.ps1

-Additional inline comments are included within each script in the Tools folder for clarity.

----
+### Onboarding

+# Bulk onboarding
+.\Onboard-Multi-ADUsers.ps1

+# Single user onboarding
+.\Onboard-Single-ADUser.ps1

+### Offboarding

+# Bulk offboarding
+.\Offboard-Multi-ADUsers.ps1

+# Single user offboarding
+.\Offboard-Single-ADUser.ps1

+### Deletion

+# Delete specific user
+.\Delete-Single-ADUser.ps1

+# Delete multiple users from CSV
+.\Delete-Multi-ADUsers.ps1

+# Delete all users in one or more OUs
+.\Delete-All-ADUsers.ps1 -OUs "OU=Standard,OU=Homelab Users,DC=homelab,DC=local"

 ## Planned Enhancements

-Single user creation

-Bulk offboarding

-Add OneDrive/SharePoint backup for offboarding
+Add OneDrive/SharePoint backup before offboarding

-Combine onboarding and offboarding into a single interactive menu
+Combine onboarding/offboarding tools into an interactive menu

-Implement logging and summary reports for all actions
+Improve logging with success/failure summaries

+Add email/group assignment options

+Integrate with Microsoft Graph for Entra ID support

+## Disclaimer

+These scripts are intended for educational, testing, or internal automation purposes.
+Always review and test in a lab environment before applying to production.

 ---